gYunTian/Predicting-Fake-News-With-Retrieved-Information/README.md

 # simple-Bert-IR-augmented-classification
-Augmenting inputs to BERT with retrieved information to predict labels
+Augmenting inputs to BERT, with retrieved information to predict labels

 ### Main Idea:
 The goal of this classification is to label passages as fake/real via a Bert model.